-In order to comply to EMC regulations, the cable must be shielded and the detector grounded.
+To comply with EMC regulations, the cable must be shielded, and the detector grounded.

-The use of industrial grade, suitably armored field cable is recommended.
+The use of industrial-grade, suitably armoured field cable is recommended).
 When using HART® communications, there are some additional considerations.
-In particular, low capacitance cable should be used.
+In particular, a low capacitance cable should be used.
 Further detailed information can be found at the HART® Communication Foundation's website www.hartcomm.org.